Overview

 Tests

-Your doctor or midwife will offer or suggest several prenatal tests during your pregnancy, some of which take place in the third trimester.
-You may feel like you are continually waiting for the result of some test to return so you can be assured that your baby is healthy.
+Your doctor or midwife will offer or suggest several prenatal tests during your pregnancy, some of which occur in the third trimester.
+You may feel like you are continually waiting for the result of some test to return to know your baby is healthy.
 Most tests are routine, and you have a high probability of everything coming back normal.

 When evaluating your testing options, there are a few things to remember.
 A screening test gives you the likelihood of a condition and may signal that additional testing is needed.
 You don’t know anything for sure until you have a diagnostic test.
 All tests vary in their accuracy.
 Please discuss your testing options, results, or questions with your doctor or midwife.